nghiant3223/handbook/dev/topic/cloud/cloud_basic.md

 - Public cloud:
   - A service run by an external vendor that may include servers in one or multiple data centers
   - Unlike a private cloud, public clouds are shared by multiple organizations
+  - Using virtual machines, individual servers may be shared by different companies
+  - "multitenancy": multiple tenants are renting server space within the same server
+- Hybrid cloud
+  - Combine public and private clouds, and may even include on-premises legacy servers
+  - An organization may use their private cloud for some services and their public cloud for others, or they may use the public cloud as backup for their private cloud
+- Multi-cloud
+  - Multi-cloud is a type of cloud deployment that involves using multiple public clouds.
+  - An organization with a multi-cloud deployment rents virtual servers and services from several external vendors
+  - Multi-cloud deployments can also be hybrid cloud, and vice versa
+## How does Cloudflare help businesses move to and operate in the cloud?
+- Cloudflare helps protect and manage any type of cloud deployment
+- Cloudflare sits in between end users and the cloud infrastructure of the customer's product or service
+- Customers can manage performance, security, DNS, and other Cloudflare offerings for all their cloud deployments from a single dashboard
+## How is the cloud different from the traditional client-server model of the Internet?
+- Cloud computing differs from this model in that cloud servers aren't just responding to requests — they're running programs and storing data on the client's behalf
+## Are containers IaaS, PaaS, SaaS, or FaaS?
+- Like virtual machines, containers are a cloud virtualization technology.
+- They are part of the PaaS (Platform-as-a-Service) cloud model.
+Virtualization for containers occurs one abstraction layer up from where it occurs for virtual machines, at the operating system level instead of at the kernel level (the kernel is the foundation of the operating system, and it interacts with the computer's hardware).
+Each virtual machine has its own operating system kernel, but containers on the same machine share the same kernel
+- Virtualization for containers occurs one abstraction layer up from where it occurs for virtual machines, at the operating system level instead of at the kernel level
+- Each virtual machine has its own operating system kernel, but containers on the same machine share the same kernel
+## What is the difference between a data center and a point-of-presence (PoP)?
+- A PoP may refer to a company having a single server presence in a location while a data center may refer to a location that houses multiple servers
+- A data center refers to a physical location in which computers are networked together in order to improve usability and reduce costs related to storage, bandwidth, and other networking components
+## What are the common concerns in the design of a data center?
+- With proper planning, maintenance, and security, a data center is at lower risk of both downtime and data breaches:
+  - Redundancy/backup - the level of redundancy varies widely based on the quality of a data center; in high tier data centers, multiple redundancies in power and backup servers are built into the infrastructure
+  - Efficiency - Whenever possible, data centers attempt to cut down on costs by optimizing cooling processes and using energy-efficient hardware
+  - Security - proper physical security, both in terms of electronic surveillance, access controls, and on-site security guards reduce the risk associated with bad actors attempting to gain site access
+  - Environmental controls/factors
+    - Maintaining the right environmental conditions is necessary for the proper functioning of electronic hardware
+    - Keeping both temperature and humidity within acceptable parameters requires the proper balance of air conditioning, humidity control, and airflow regulation.
+    - In areas that are vulnerable to earthquakes, properly secured servers are also a necessary concern
+  - Maintenance and monitoring
+    - On-site or on-call network engineers are needed in order stay on top of server crashes and other hardware failures
+    - Proper response helps to ensure server uptime and eliminate reductions in quality of service
+  - Bandwidth
+    - A data center is incomplete without the bandwidth necessary to handle all the requisite network traffic
+    - Bandwidth considerations are a central component in data center infrastructure, with external network connections and internal data center topology both designed around sufficient network capacity

 ## Ref
 - https://www.youtube.com/watch?v=i9x0UO8MY0g
 - https://www.cloudflare.com/learning/cloud/what-is-the-cloud/